redbadger/crux/docs/src/part-2/shell/react.md

 {{#include ../../../../examples/weather/web-nextjs/src/lib/core/index.ts:respond}}
 ```

-Same recursion as the other shells: serialise the response, call `CoreFfi.resolve`, and loop through any **new** effect requests that come back.
+Same recursion as the other shells: serialise the response, call `CoreFFI.resolve`, and loop through any **new** effect requests that come back.
 A Crux command with `.await` points produces its next effect only after the previous one resolves, so the shell has to keep going until the command's task actually finishes.

 The other capabilities — `kv`, `location`, `secret`, `time` — follow the same shape.